imhicihu/Good-practices-on-repository-creation/README.md

 * Writing tests
      - Fork this repo.
 Open an issue-pull request or just comment the workflow described.
 Check our [code convention](Coding_convention.md)
 * Code review
      - There is no code.
-Just time-savers, reminders and rules of good practice to optimize _Time_ (a human creation)
+Just a time-saver, reminders and rules of good practice to optimize _Time_ (a human creation)
 * Other guidelines
      - This repo is a _massive_ guideline / [checklist](Checklist.md)
      - There is a [code convention](Coding_convention.md)